What to know about Trump's Army anniversary parade on June 14

 The Army has been laying down metal plates to prevent damage to D.C. roads by some of the heavier equipment like M1A1 Abrams tanks, which can weigh over 60 tons.
 If there is any damage to the roads, the Army has committed to pay for the repair.

-An Army spokesperson said the military will strategically place 1" steel plates – in sizes ranging from 4 x 8 feet to 8 x 20 feet – at points where the equipment will turn.
+An Army spokesperson said the military will strategically place 1-inch steel plates — in sizes ranging from 4 feet by 8 feet to 8 feet by 20 feet — at points where the equipment will turn.

 U.S. Army Col. Jesse Curry, director of the Office of the Chief of Engineers, said during a security briefing on Monday that in addition to the plates, "the tanks all have brand new rubber track pads placed on them, which increase the padding that they have underneath each track to minimize that potential damage, and it's a parade, so they're going to be moving slowly."